MathsJam/mathsjam-site/gathering/uk/archive/2018/index.md

 #### Pat Ashforth : Extending Tables

-Looking at patterns in tables
+Pat shows off a piece of mathematical furniture from her collection - an extendable table with an aperiodic tiling, which works whether the table is extended or not!

 - [Pat's slides (PPTX)]({{site.url}}/assets/talks/2018/PatAshforth-ExtendingTables.pptx)
 - [Pat's slides (PDF)]({{site.url}}/assets/talks/2018/PatAshforth-ExtendingTables.pdf)

 #### Tiago Hirth : From Pebbles do Nimbers and Stars

-Quick run through 500 years of history related to the game of Nim and invitation to participate in Recreational Mathsmatics projects.
+A quick run through 500 years of history related to the game of Nim, and an invitation to participate in Recreational Mathsmatics projects.

 - [Tiago's slides (PDF)]({{site.url}}/assets/talks/2018/TiagoHirth-FromPebblestoNimbersandStars.pdf)